logicuniverse/manifesto/README.md

 - **The Nature of Mathematics**: Mathematics must be reconstructed as **Discrete Dynamics**, shifting from the analysis of limits to the formal verification of **LogicIR** transitions within a **Finite Causal Topology**.
 - **The Nature of Complexity**: Computational classes like P and NP are reframed as the geometric accessibility of logic.
 P is logic flowing along the manifestation plane; NP is logic depth within the sovereign Z-axial stack.
 The fundamental question of CS becomes a problem of Topological Dimensionality Reduction.
 - **The Nature of Life**: Life is the specific, stable form in which complex topological structures sustain and perpetuate their own integrity across discrete spacetime cycles.
+- **The Physical Potency of Coordinates**: In the current **Geometry Phase**, axial coordinates remain qualitative descriptors of orthogonality.
+We anticipate that in the **Dynamics Phase**, coordinate points will transcend mere syntax to fulfill a quantitative physical purpose.
+At that stage, axial values and spatial distances will manifest as the **governing metrics of causation**.

 **None of this is speculative.
 It is a logical necessity dictated by the axiom.**